 However, how often you want your dog walker to take your pet out may also change the price.
 If you are a regular customer and have your dog walker take your dog out on several walks a day, you may get charged a different price.

-Which way this goes may depend on whether these walks are regularly scheduled or a surprise request.
-How far your dog walker has to travel and how well-behaved your dog is might also have an effect on the pricing.
+Which way this goes may depend on whether these walks are regularly scheduled or a last-minute request.
+How far your dog walker has to travel and how well-behaved your dog is may also impact the price.

 Number of Dogs

-If you have several dogs to walk, and they can all be walked at the same time, you might get a discount.
-While you will have to still pay more in total for all your dogs than you would for one, the cost per dog may decrease.
+If you have several dogs to walk and they can all be walked at the same time, you may get a discount.
+While you will still have to pay more in total for all your dogs than you would for one, the cost per dog may decrease.

 It’s important to note that not every dog walker does this.
 However, since they’re still taking just one trip, it still saves a walker some time.